openstack-infra/system-config/doc/source/zuul.rst

 ========

 Zuul and gear are lightweight - it should be possible to run both on a 1G instance for small deployments.
-OpenStack's deployment requires at least a 2G instance at the time of writing.
+OpenContrail's deployment requires at least a 2G instance at the time of writing.

 Zuul is stateless, so the server does not need backing up.
 However